NagarajSH/Spring-Cloud/Spring_Cloud_Api_Gateway_7.md

 Limitations
 -----------
 1)Traverson is not doing expansion automatically as seen above.
-We have to manually explore the links we want and manually attach them.
+We have to manually explore the links we want and manually attach them.<br>
-2)It works with HAL format and if you want anyother formats you need to write your own unmarshaller.
+2)It works with HAL format and if you want anyother formats you need to write your own unmarshaller.<br>
 3)No support of XML.

 Other options